 - Anything less than five minutes to fall asleep at night means you’re sleep deprived.
 The ideal is between 10 and 15 minutes, meaning you’re still tired enough to sleep deeply, but not so exhausted you feel sleepy by day.

 - Seventeen hours of sustained wakefulness leads to a decrease in performance equivalent to a blood alcohol-level of 0.05%.
 Don’t drive when tired!

 - The “natural alarm clock” which enables some people to wake up more or less when they want to is caused by a burst of the stress hormone adrenocorticotropin.
 Researchers say this reflects an unconscious anticipation of the stress of waking up.

 - The record for the longest period without sleep is 11 days.

 - Sleeping on the job is acceptable in Japan, as it’s viewed as exhaustion from working hard.

 - Ongoing sleep deficiency can change the way in which your immune system responds.
 For example, if you’re sleep deficient, you may have trouble fighting common infections.

-Tom Hamilton is a Physiotherapist.
+Tom Hamilton is the Principal Physiotherapist at our Mount Annan clinic.
 He loves to sleep as much as the next person!